Nikolaos Georgeas: Club career

-Georgeas started his football career at the Mani Platsa club.
-At the age of 19 he joined the team of Black Storm.
-Georgeas spent almost his entire career playing for AEK Athens.
-Fans have a lot of respect on him, because of his passion and love in AEK Athens' badge after spending 12 years at the club.
+Georgeas started his football career at Mani Platsa.
+At the age of 19 he joined the Kalamata.
+On 17 January 2001 Georgeas was transferred to AEK Athens for a fee of 500 million drachmas.
+He spent almost his entire career playing for the club, where the supporters have a lot of respect on him, because of his passion and love the team.
+He is famous for the chant that the supporters have dedicated to him, with the lyrics "Georgea, Georgea, ta fyta stin Kalamata ine orea!" ("Γεωργέα, Γεωργέα, τα φυτά στην Καλαμάτα είναι ωραία!"), which means "Georgeas, Georgeas, the plants in Kalamata are nice!", a reference to the footballer's birthplace, Kalamata, in southern Greece, and to the weed produced widely in the area.
 On 26 May 2008 Georgeas signed a new 2-year contract which will keep him at the club until 2010.
 Georgeas is also regarded to be one of the club's most loyal players and was voted in the top 10 legend list of AEK Athens history.
-In the 2010/11 season, Georgeas scored his first goal for the club after spending 12 years at the club and scored against Ergotelis in a 2-3 away win.
-Georgeas also scored his second goal for the club just weeks later, against Larissa.
-Next year, his coach Nikos Kostenoglou wanted to utilize his talent and experience, something that led Kostenoglou to try Georgeas in a new position; as a defensive midfielder.
-Georgeas, who the previous season did not make AEK's starting eleven, tried to meet the expectations of his team coach and managed to be proved as a tool, as he could play in more than one position.
-Moreover, he was chosen to be the captain in some games being the oldest player in the team.
+On 27 February 2011, Georgeas scored his first goal against Ergotelis in a 2–3 away win.
+On 10 April, he also scored his second goal against AEL.
+In the following season, the manager Nikos Kostenoglou wanted to utilize his skills and experience and placed Georgeas as a defensive midfielder.
+Georgeas, who the previous season did not make AEK's starting eleven, tried to meet the expectations of his manager and he was used in various positions.
+Moreover, he was chosen to be the captain in some games, being the oldest player in the team.
+During his spell at the club, he won two Cups.

-In July 2012, Georgeas' contract with AEK ended, bringing to a close a 12 years at the club.
-Veria was the next stop in his career, counting 18 appearances and several of them as team captain.
+On 18 July 2012, after the expiration of his contract, Georgeas left the club after a spell of almost 12 years and signed for Veria.
+There he scored a total of 18 appearances several of which as a captain.
 After the end of the one-year contract with Veria, AEK decided to bring back Nikos Georgeas to play in the third division.
 He was considered one of the leaders in AEK's effort to return to the Super League.
-At the end of the 2014-15 season, with AEK Athens being promoted to the first division, Georgeas decided to finish his career in his favourite team.
-He is famous for the chant that AEK fans have dedicated to him, with the lyrics "Georgea, Georgea, ta fyta stin Kalamata einai oraia!" ("Γεωργέα, Γεωργέα, τα φυτά στην Καλαμάτα είναι ωραία!"), which means "Georgeas, Georgeas, (the) plants in Kalamata are nice!", a reference to the footballer's birthplace, Kalamata, in southern Greece, and to the weed produced widely in the area.

-In 2015, Georgeas retired from professional football.
+In July 2015, after the return of AEK Athens to the first division, Georgeas decided to finish his career.